This kit is no longer maintained.

 Setting the application's Home Page

-By default, the application's home page is /dashboard; every time the user logs in, they're redirected to the page src/routes/__app/dashboard/index.tsx.
+By default, the application's home page is /dashboard; every time the user logs in, they're redirected to the page src/routes/__app/dashboard/page.tsx.

 You can update the above by setting the application's home page path at configuration.paths.appHome.